Volunteer for Forest Unlimited

 Calder Creek Restoration Project Manager.
 Forest Unlimited advocates for daylighting (bringing to the surface) major creeks that have been confined underground in large pipes.
 We want them to live again with a riparian forest, life-giving daylight and oxygen where citizens can see, appreciate, enjoy and protect them.
 Where possible we want bicycle trails along them.

 Our first such project is the Calder Creek Restoration Project in the City of Sebastopol.
-Calder Creek flows through Ives Park into an underground culvert beneath two parking lots and the two branches of Highway 116: Petaluma Avenue and Main Street.
-The culvert empties into a channel feeding the Laguna de Santa Rosa adjacent to the Joe Rodota multi-use trail.
+Calder Creek flows through Ives Park into an underground culvert beneath two parking lots and the two branches of Highway 116, Petaluma Avenue and Main Street.
+The culvert empties into a channel adjacent to the Joe Rodota multi-use trail that flows to the Laguna de Santa Rosa.

 Our proposal to the City is this: Daylight the creek from Ives Park to the Laguna.
 Plant a greenway along the Creek.
 Add an extension of the multi-use trail along Calder Creek to the park beneath Petaluma Ave. and Main Street.
 If the city-owned parking lot between Petaluma Ave. and Main Street is sold to a developer to construct first-floor commercial along with second story residential, some of the cost of daylighting the creek could be born by the developers.
 It would be an ideal location for both residents (close to the park, Laguna and business district) and business (near the commercial district).

 A greenway across the highway would be useful for attracting tourists to stop, dine and shop in Sebastopol.
 It can promote events in the park and the Sebastopol Center for the Arts.
-It could provide environmental education for students of the Charter School adjacent to the Creek.
+It could provide environmental education for students.

 The Manager for this project will need the skills to plan, organize and execute a campaign to gain public, political and business support for the proposal.